Did You Know...? Adult dogs have 42 teeth and cats have 30 teeth.

 The last step of your pet's dental cleaning is polishing.
 The teeth are polished to make the enamel surface smooth so that the plaque cannot establish a strong grasp on the tooth.
 Without preventative care, such as home brushing, plaque, tartar, and bad breath will return.

 What You Can Do

 There are several preventative products available for home use by pet owners.
 Which products you chose typically will depend on your pet's temperament and your particular lifestyle.

 Brushing your pet's teeth daily with a toothpaste approved for pets is still the best way to remove the plaque.
 We recommend the C.E.T. enzymatic toothpaste, which is sold at Main Street Veterinary Hospital.

-- C.E.T. chews are a rawhide product that contain an enzymatic cleaner.
-Giving your pet a C.E.T. chew three to four times a week can help reduce plaque build up but will not remove tartar.
+C.E.T. chews are a rawhide product that contains an enzymatic cleaner.
+Giving your pet a C.E.T. chew three to four times a week can help reduce plaque build-up but will not remove tartar.